-Bulgaria: Axpo acquired Bulgarian power trading company Frea20.
-May 2013. / SEE Energy News
+Bulgaria: Axpo acquired Bulgarian power trading company Frea, SEE Energy News

 Axpo continues to strengthen its presence in Southeast Europe’s power markets.
 Axpo announced the acquisition of 100 per cent of Frea, a Bulgarian power company, during a special press conference in Sofia, Bulgaria.
 The aim of this acquisition is to enter the retail market by supplying energy to end consumers and offering tailor-made energy solutions to its customers.